 U.S. Customs and Border Protection (CBP)

-Personnel Research Psychologist (GS-0180).
-The Personnel Research and Assessment Division within U.S. Customs and Border Protection (CBP) has openings for Personnel Research Psychologists (GS-180-12/13, salary range: $81,548 to $126,062 per year) in its Washington, DC office.
-Applicants will be evaluated based upon responses provided on the job specific questionnaire that is required as part of the application process.
-Applications will be accepted from Monday, April 30, 2018 to Wednesday, May 9, 2018.
+The Personnel Research and Assessment Division within U.S. Customs and Border Protection (CBP) is recruiting for an experienced Psychologist with strong leadership skills to join our team as a Supervisory Personnel Research Psychologist (GS-180-14, salary range: $117,191 to $152,352 per year) in its Washington, DC office.
+Applications will be accepted from Tuesday May 7, 2019 to Friday, May 17, 2019.